 - Spreadsheet design: taught in science classes as a tool for illustrating and communicating data

 Remaining skills, such as use of technology for collaboration, communication, and creative expression are integrated throughout the content areas.
+Students also take trimester-long computer sciences courses in grades 6 and 7 where they learn about block-based and syntax-based programming, and robotics engineering.

 Middle Schoolers spend a significant amount of time working with teachers and advisors developing healthy habits where technology is concerned.
 In Grade 6, students are introduced to our Acceptable Use Policy and begin discussions of personal privacy in terms of technology and the Internet.
 In Grade 7, these discussions are deepened as students explore the concept of “wellnology” or personal technology wellness.
 Strategies encouraging Internet safety and responsible behavior, both personally and academically, are taught.
 This is reinforced in Grade 8 as students transition from using school-owned technology in the Middle School to more independent use of personal technology in the Upper School.